 Here is an excerpt from the Bureau of Economic Analysis news release:

-Real gross domestic product -- the output of goods and services produced by labor and property located in the United States -- increased at an annual rate of 3.6 percent in the third quarter of 2013 (that is, from the second quarter to the third quarter), according to the "second" estimate released by the Bureau of Economic Analysis.
-In the second quarter, real GDP increased 2.5 percent.
+Real gross domestic product -- the output of goods and services produced by labor and property located in the United States -- increased at an annual rate of 2.4 percent in the fourth quarter of 2013 (that is, from the third quarter to the fourth quarter), according to the "second" estimate released by the Bureau of Economic Analysis.
+In the third quarter, real GDP increased 4.1 percent.

-The acceleration in real GDP growth in the third quarter primarily reflected an acceleration in private inventory investment, a deceleration in imports, and an acceleration in state and local government spending that were partly offset by decelerations in exports, in PCE, and in nonresidential fixed investment.
+The deceleration in real GDP growth in the fourth quarter reflected a deceleration in private inventory investment, a larger decrease in federal government spending, and downturns in residential fixed investment and in state and local government spending that were partly offset by accelerations in exports, in PCE, and in nonresidential fixed investment and a deceleration in imports.
 [Full Release]

 Here is a look at GDP since Q2 1947 together with the real (inflation-adjusted) S&P Composite.
 The start date is when the BEA began reporting GDP on a quarterly basis.
 Prior to 1947, GDP was reported annually.
 To be more precise, what the lower half of the chart shows is the percent change from the preceding period in Real (inflation-adjusted) Gross Domestic Product.
 I've also included recessions, which are determined by the National Bureau of Economic Research (NBER).

-Here is a close-up of GDP alone with a line to illustrate the 3.3 average (arithmetic mean) for the quarterly series since the 1947, with the latest GDP revisions, this number had been at 3.3 for 14 quarters, slipped to 3.2 in Q4 of 2012, and is now back to 3.3.
-I've also plotted the 10-year moving average, currently at 1.7, down from 1.8 last quarter.
-The current GDP is now over double this moving average.
+Here is a close-up of GDP alone with a line to illustrate the 3.3 average (arithmetic mean) for the quarterly series since the 1947.
+I've also plotted the 10-year moving average, currently at 1.7.
+The current GDP is now just below the half-way point between its 10-year moving average and its long-term average.

 Here is the same chart with a linear regression that illustrates the gradual decline in GDP over this timeframe.

 Perhaps the most telling representation of slowing growth in the US economy is the year-over-year rate of change.
-The latest data point is off its interim low of 1.32 percent in Q1, but it remains lower than the onset of all recessions except the ones that began in 1980 and 1990.
+The latest data point at 2.53 percent is off its interim low of 1.32 percent in Q1 of last year.

 And for a bit of political trivia, here is a look at GDP by party in control of the White House and Congress.